broadinstitute/seqr/deploy/LOCAL_INSTALL.md

-The installation scripts are written to work on MacOSX and Linux (CentOS7 or Ubuntu).
+The installation scripts work on MacOSX and Linux (CentOS7 or Ubuntu).
 We appreciate modifications that add support for other platforms.